glahdou/Workshop-3-Intro-To-The-Web/website/README.md

 # Intro to the Web Workshop: Your Food Blog!

+**To get started, open this in Stackblitz**: [https://stackblitz.com/edit/oasis-workshop-3-website?file=README.md](https://stackblitz.com/edit/oasis-workshop-3-website?file=README.md)

+**If Stackblitz gives you trouble, you can also use Codepen [https://codepen.io/](https://codepen.io/)

 In this folder, you will create your own interactive personal site!
 As you may have noticed, no starter files have been provided.
 It is up to you to create them and fill them in using your IDE

 **Hint: in most IDE's, such as VS Code, you can click on a folder (so in this case, the folder 'website') and you should get an option for "New File".
 In Stackblitz there is a "New File" button in the "Files" header